skyrim-multiplayer/skymp/docs_serverside_scripting_reference.md

 ## mp.makeProperty()

 Creates a new property that would be attached to all instances of `MpActor` and `MpObjectReference`.
 Values are saved to database automatically.
+See [Properties System](docs_properties_system.md) for more information.

 ```typescript
 /* Definition */